J. R. Carpenter

 J. R. Carpenter (born 1972) is a British-Canadian artist, writer, and researcher working across performance, print, and digital media.
 She was born in Nova Scotia in 1972.
 She lived in Montreal from 1990 to 2009.
-She emigrated to England in 2010.
-She became a British Citizen in 2019.
+She emigrated to England in 2010 and became a British citizen in 2019.
 She now lives in Southampton, England.

 Education

 Carpenter studied Life Drawing and Anatomy at the Art Students League of New York in 1988.
 She graduated with a BFA in Studio Art, with a concentration in Fibres and Sculpture from Concordia University in Montreal in 1995.
 In 2015 she was awarded a practice-led PhD research degree from University of the Arts London in association with Falmouth University.
 Her thesis, Writing Coastlines: Locating Narrative Resonance in Transatlantic Communications Networks "contributed to the creation of a new narrative context from which to examine a multi-site-specific place-based identity by extending the performance writing methodology to incorporate digital literature and locative narrative practices, by producing and publicly presenting a significant body of creative and critical work, and by developing a mode of critical writing which intertwines practice with theory."